nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 We will start with how we can make the host communicate with containers, as it is generally the first use-case people have.

 Suppose you are trying to containerize a web server, like `apache` or `nginx` for your host (for instance, to serve your local, self-hosted website(s)).
 This is a classic situation.
-You might be interested in trying a new version of your webserver but are not ready to upgrade the version on your host, or you might be trying to switch from one to another, or your simply want to keep it isolated from the rest of your environment.
+You might be interested in trying a new version of your webserver but are not ready to upgrade the version on your host, or you might be trying to switch from one to another, or you simply want to keep it isolated from the rest of your environment.

 Anyway, this is what we are trying to do.
-The same kind of problem that we saw in the very first paragraph will arise: we need a way to access our container, as it is it, who is running the webserver and has the data in it.
+The same kind of problem that we saw in the very first paragraph will arise: we need a way to access our container, as it is it, which is running the webserver and has the data in it.

 The situation is really simple: when we create a container for `apache` or `nginx`, and we're done configuring it, this server inside will listen to ports `80` and `443`.
 But Docker is good at isolation, and thus he created a nice, little isolated network environment for the container.
 Meaning that the container has its own new (virtual) network interface, and through it it communicates (or not) with the rest of the world.
 Remember: the goal of Docker toward your containers, is to make them believe they are running alone in the system, and control everything it can about it, including its Network I/O.